marklinmao/HoloGanttVR/README.md

 # HoloGanttVR

-This project is for enabling Cluster-chart in Virtual Reality environment
+This project is for implementing the concept of Cluster-chart in Virtual Reality environment